paulkazusek/std_format_cheatsheet/README.md

 ![std::format cheatsheet](https://i.imgur.com/tDqRjOx.png)

-If you like this content, of if it helps you, leave a ⭐!
+If you like this content, or if it helps you, leave a ⭐!

 ## Introduction